Dept. of Electrical and Computer Engineering

 Lab 7: Distributed Dynamic Resource Allocation Strategies for Multizone Temperature Control

-Labs 8-10: Control Systems Laboratory Project: Agreed upon by the TA, instructor, and student most likely in consultation with their advisor, see below.
+Labs 8-10: Control Systems Laboratory Project: Agreed upon by the TA and instructor, see below.

-Labs 11-14: Control Systems Laboratory Final Project: Agreed upon by the TA, instructor, and student most likely in consultation with their advisor, see below.
+Labs 11-14: Control Systems Laboratory Final Project: Agreed upon by the TA and instructor, see below.

 Experiments for the Study of Robust and Nonlinear Control: